Chinese authorities detain Bloomberg news assistant

 U.S. financial news service Bloomberg says Chinese authorities have detained one of its Beijing-based news assistants on what they said was suspicion of endangering national security

-BEIJING -- U.S. financial news service Bloomberg said Friday that Chinese authorities have detained one of its Beijing-based news assistants on what they said was suspicion of endangering national security.
+BEIJING -- Chinese authorities have detained a Beijing-based Chinese news assistant for Bloomberg on what they said was suspicion of endangering national security, the American financial news service said.

-Bloomberg reported that Chinese citizen Haze Fan was seen being taken from her apartment building accompanied by security officers in plain clothes at about noon on Monday, shortly after her last contact with her editors.
+Bloomberg reported Friday that Haze Fan was seen being taken from her apartment building by plainclothes security officers at about noon Monday, shortly after her last contact with her editors.

-It quoted a Chinese government statement as saying Fan was detained by the Beijing branch of the National Security Bureau “according to relevant Chinese law on suspicion of engaging in criminal activities that jeopardize national security.”
+The Chinese Foreign Ministry confirmed that the Beijing State Security Bureau had taken steps against Fan, who it said is suspected of engaging in criminal activities that endanger national security.
+The ministry said in a brief statement that her rights have been fully guaranteed.

+The charge of endangering national security is a vaguely defined one that can lead to lengthy detention with little recourse to legal assistance.

 China permits Chinese citizens to work only as translators, researchers and assistants for foreign news organizations, not as registered journalists able to report independently.
 China's own media are almost entirely state owned and tightly controlled, and the country has long been one of the leading jailers of journalists.

-It said its parent company, Bloomberg LP, was informed Thursday that she was being held on suspicion of endangering national security, a vaguely defined charge that can lead to lengthy detention with little recourse to legal assistance.

 “We are very concerned for her, and have been actively speaking to Chinese authorities to better understand the situation.
-We are continuing to do everything we can to support her while we seek more information,” a Bloomberg spokesperson was quoted as saying in the report.
+We are continuing to do everything we can to support her while we seek more information,” an unnamed Bloomberg spokesperson was quoted as saying in the report.

 Fan began working for Bloomberg in 2017 after stints with a number of other foreign news organizations in China, the company said.